 I am a domestic student coming from outside lower mainland Vancouver or from outside B.C., do I need to isolate when I arrive residence?

 At this time, visitors from other provinces within Canada can enter B.C. and do not need to isolate.
 People coming from outside B.C. are expected to abide by all Public Health protocols.

-At this time, we will not have student athletes or Residence Advisors assisting with moving students into rooms due to physical distancing requirements.
-Students are permitted to have one family member/friend to assist them with their move.
+Student athletes and Residence Advisors will be assisting with moving students into rooms.
+Students are also permitted to have family members/friends assist them with their move.

 Living in Student Housing